 Simply having bipolar disorder doesn’t mean you automatically qualify, however.
 The SSA also needs to have evidence that your particular case of bipolar disorder is severe enough that it prevents you from working.
 You will need documentation of both your diagnosis and the severity of your condition.

 to find a John Foy office near you

-How do I prove that my bipolar disorder prevents me from working?
+How do you prove that your bipolar disorder prevents you from working?

 The SSA offers two ways you can prove this.
 The first involves having documentation that your bipolar has led to two or more of these situations:

 - Marked restriction of activities of daily living

 - Marked difficulties in maintaining social functioning

 - Marked difficulties in maintaining concentration, persistence, or pace